shrenikarajpoot/Vityarthi-Project-1st-year/README.md

 Final Note

-This project blends music, mood, creativity, technical logic, calmness and Python into one smooth experience.
+This project combines music, mood, creativity, technical logic, calmness and Python into one smooth  and enjoyable experience.

  Developed By